We are committed to ensuring that your privacy is protected.

 As an essential part of our business, we collect and manage Client and Non-Client data.
 We act as “Data Controller” in respect of the information we gather and process.

-We may need to change this policy occasionally to keep up to date with the latest data protection law.
-This will be done by updating this webpage and therefore you should refer back to this page from time to time to ensure that you have no objection to any changes we may need to make.
+We may need to change this Policy occasionally to keep up to date with the latest Data Protection Law.
+This will be done by updating our webpage and therefore you should refer back to that page from time to time to ensure that you have no objection to any changes we may need to make.

-Depending on the nature of the service you ask us to provide, we may collect the following information:
+Depending on the nature of the service you ask us to provide, we may collect the following “personal data” information:

 We will only process special category personal data with your explicit permission.